-Apps on Google’s Android Market have been previously limited to a maximum size of 50MB, that is about to change as Google has announced that they have now increased the maximum app size to 4GB.
+Apps on Google’s Android Market have been previously limited to a maximum size of 50MB, but that is about to change as Google has announced that they have now increased the maximum app size to 4GB.

 The larger files will be hosted on the Android Market, which means developers won’t have to sort out the hosting and also delivery of those files, and users will be able to see how large the apps are before they download them.